brianmwadime/smutchings.github.io/_posts/2016-06-24-where-do-i-belong.md

 ---
 layout: post
-title: Where do I belong?
+title: Britain&#58; The Country I Used To Love
 date: '2016-06-24 12:00:00'
 description: With the result of the UK's EU Referendum now known, what's next for me?
 Read on to find out.
 meta-description: With the result of the UK's EU Referendum now known, what's next for me?
 Read on to find out.